rust-skia/rust-skia/README.md

 To test if LLVM is installed with the correct version, use `clang --version`.
 Currently, version 7.0.1 is required, or - on Mac OS X - Apple LLVM Version 10 should do, too.

 For python, at least version 2.7 should be available.
-Use `python --version` to see what you have.
+Use `python --version` to see what's there.

 ##### Mac OS X